ayumifuji/stormTracking_GL/README.md

-# stormTracking
+# stormTracking adapted for the Great Lakes

+These codes are adapted from the storm tracking algorithm (https://github.com/ecjoliver/stormTracking) for regional applications (e.g., the Great Lakes).
 Automated detection and tracking of atmospheric storms (cyclones) and high-pressure systems (anticyclones), given a series of mean sea level pressure maps.
 Developed as an adaptation of similar [mesoscale ocean eddy tracking code](https://github.com/ecjoliver/eddyTracking) and with modifications based on collaboration with Rebekah Cavanagh (Dalhousie University).

 ## Code Description